matthewkelley22/making-uno-help/sections/pre-build.md

 - $15 Plusive soldering kit on Amazon

-This kit has the basic necessities to get you going.
+This kit has the basic necessities to get you started.

 - Lead-free solder